elnavarro2007/elnavarro2007/README.md

   ## Hi there 👋
   Would you like to sign my peition?
+                      - Postal dude

 Take your heart

+- 🔭 Estoy esclavizado por DAM
+- 🌱 Aprendiendo cositas
+- Huevos

+- pronombres: tu/madre